T00few2/bot/ROLE_SYSTEM_GUIDE.md

 ### For Regular Users

 1. **Find Role Panels**: Look for role selection messages in various channels
-2. **Check Requirements**: Some panels may require specific roles first
+2. **Check Requirements**: Some panels may require specific roles first, and individual roles may have their own requirements
 3. **Click Buttons**: Click any role button to add or remove that role
-4. **Progressive Access**: Get basic roles to unlock access to advanced panels
+4. **Progressive Access**: Get basic roles to unlock access to advanced panels and individual roles
-5. **Get Feedback**: Receive confirmation messages for each action
+5. **Get Feedback**: Receive confirmation messages for each action, including missing prerequisite information

 ### Access Flow Example